-6 Candidates to be advised of screening requirements
+6 Candidates to be advised of screening requirer lents

-An employing entity must inform candidates about employment screening requirements for any job involving relevant or child-related duties.
+An employing entity must inform candidates at the employing entity must inform candidates at the employing relevant or child-related duries.

-During selection a candidate must not be asked to disclose anything about their criminal history or police information, other than information necessary to allow the conduct of an employment screening process.
+During selection a candidate must not be assed to c sclose anything about their criminal history or police information, other than a formation decessary to allow the conduct of an employment screening process.